 His legacy is carried on through Nan Arthur, his steadfast wife of 44 years, and his three wonderful children Meredith, Matthew and John.

-Today, the members of the Arthur Law Firm continue to dedicate their time, effort, and skills to Rod’s vision of serving those who are injured, a pursuit that has endured for over 40 years.
+Today, the members of the Arthur Law Firm continue to dedicate their time, effort, and skills to Rod’s vision of serving those who are injured, a pursuit that has endured for more than 50 years.